Vimux/Binario/README.md

 ## Installation

-*First of all, you will need to [install Hugo](https://gohugo.io/getting-started/quick-start/#step-1-install-hugo) and [create new site](https://gohugo.io/getting-started/quick-start/#step-2-create-a-new-site).
+*First of all, you will need to [install Hugo](https://gohugo.io/getting-started/quick-start/#step-1-install-hugo) and [create a new site](https://gohugo.io/getting-started/quick-start/#step-2-create-a-new-site).
 Also, you have git installed on your machine and you are familiar with basic git usage.
 After that, you ready to install **Binario**.*

 There are three different ways you can install **Binario**.
 Choose one of the installation methods listed below and follow the instructions.